DeltaLima/xash3d-installscript/README.md

 Origin of this is https://git.la10cy.net/DeltaLima/xash3d-installscript

-This script install an ready to run Half-Life Xash3D Game client or dedicated server under Ubuntu 20.04 and Debian 11 (those i tested so far) by downloading game data from steam directly with the free steamcmd tool from valve.
+This script install an ready to run Half-Life Xash3D Game client or dedicated server under Debian 11/12 and Ubuntu 20.04 (those i tested so far) by downloading game data from steam directly with the free steamcmd tool from valve.
 Just run the script and play :)

 ```